Steve Harvey: Leaked Show Staff Memo Is Latest Display Of Star’s Problematic Persona

 An unapologetic Steve Harvey sat down with Entertainment Tonight on Thursday to clarify the basis of an alleged leaked memo that was initially sent out to the crew members of his recently-relocated talk show.

-In the e-mail, which reportedly was delivered at the start of the fifth and final season of Harvey’s syndicated Steve Harvey Show to the talk series’ production team, as the Inquisitr shared, the 60-year-old comedian and Family Feud host demanded that staffers refrain from addressing him behind the scenes after being previously “taken advantage” of by an unknown few.
+In the email, which reportedly was delivered at the start of the fifth and final season of Harvey’s syndicated Steve Harvey Show to the talk series’ production team, as the Inquisitr shared, the 60-year-old comedian and Family Feud host demanded that staffers refrain from addressing him behind the scenes after being previously “taken advantage” of by an unknown few.

 “There will be no meetings in my dressing room.
 No stopping by or popping in,” Steve wrote.